Romnick Sarmenta: 2020s

 In 2022, he played the father of Daniel Padilla's character on 2 Good 2 Be True.
 He then played another gay character in the film About Us But Not About Us.
 In 2024, he played the journalist character on a sequel to Senior High, High Street.

 Personal life

-Sarmenta is a native of Cabanatuan City, Nueva Ecija.
-In a 2016 interview during the TOFARM Film Festival held in the city, he expressed support for the event and recalled spending his summers in the rural parts of Cabanatuan, where he was taught by his grandfather to work in the fields — learning how to herd carabaos, plow, plant rice, and later, carpentry from relatives.
-He said these experiences shaped his appreciation for real, honest labor.

 Sarmenta is previously married to actress Harlene Bautista.
 They have five children.
-Now he is married to Barbara Ruaro and they have 1 child together.
+He is married to his second wife, Barbara Ruaro and they have 2 boys together.

 He is an avid cyclist, and an active member of Elim, a Catholic Christian community, where he serves and is actively involved in missionary works of the community.